Tennessee Court Records

 Additionally, driver’s records that contain the name, address, phone number, and driving license numbers may not be released without the record owner’s permission.
 Some of the permitted uses for which such personal information may be released include:

-• For use by legal businesses for information update and verification
+- For use by legal businesses for information updates and verification

 Third-party sites are independent from government sources, and are not sponsored by these government agencies.
 Because of this, record availability on third-party sites may vary.